USCbiostats/figi/README.md

-# FIGI Code
+# FIGI

-This repository contains most of the code used for FIGI analysis.
+This repository contains code used for FIGI analysis and documentation.
+Data and results not included.